 Margin from members and ZCE's own funds, primarily in the form of monetary capital, are all deposits in commercial banks.
 Commercial banks currently selected for such purpose are depository banks designated by the Exchange.

-For the safekeeping of assets, margin, risk reserve fund, specificpurpose (risk) reserve fund, and retained earnings are deposited in accordance with the Detailed Rules for Futures Clearing of Zhengzhou Commodity Exchange and Financial Management System of Zhengzhou Commodity Exchange.
-The Measures for the Administration of Depository Banks Designated by Zhengzhou Commodity Exchange which sets out criteria for selection of designated depository banks, specify requirements for applicants who intend to become depository banks designed by the Exchange, including specific requirements on eligibility application, rulemaking, IT system, business operation rules, and risk control and prevention; and also provides that the Exchange may supervise the credit standing, system security, business performance, and other aspects of designated depository banks and perform an annual inspection and evaluation of these depository banks, including their business operation rules, IT system, qualification review, and internal control.

-Key consideration2: An FMI should have prompt access to its assets and the assets provided by At present, all designated depository banks of the Exchange are located in the same time zone.
-To ensure the safety and quick availability of assets, the Measures for the Administration of Depository Banks Designated by Zhengzhou Commodity Exchange provides that:
+Key consideration1: For the safekeeping of assets, margin, risk reserve fund, specific-An FMI should hold purpose (risk) reserve fund, and retained earnings are deposited in its own and its accordance with Detailed Rules for Futures Clearing of Zhengzhou participants' assets at Commodity Exchange and Financial Management System of supervised and Zhengzhou Commodity Exchange.
+Measures for the Administration regulated entities that of Depository Banks Designated by Zhengzhou Commodity have robust Exchange which sets out criteria for selection of designated accounting practices, depository banks, specify requirements for applicants who intend to safekeeping become depository banks designed by the Exchange, including procedures, and specific requirements on eligibility application, rule- making, IT internal controls that system, business operation rules, and risk control and prevention; fully protect these and also provides that the Exchange may supervise the credit assets. standing, system security, business performance, and other aspects of designated depository banks and perform an annual inspection and evaluation of these depository banks, including their business operation rules, IT system, qualification review, and internal control.
+At present, all designated depository banks of the Exchange are Key consideration2: located in the same time zone.
+To ensure the safety and quick An FMI should have availability of assets, the Measures for the Administration of prompt access to its Depository Banks Designated by Zhengzhou Commodity Exchange assets and the assets provides that: provided by

-(I) Depository banks shall take effective measures to reduce the participants, when required.
+(I) Depository banks shall take effective measures to reduce the

-liquidity risk of funds, and shall not restrict futures brokerage members' (hereinafter "FB members") withdrawal and deposit of funds without the Exchange's written permission.
+1 participants, when required. liquidity risk of funds, and shall not restrict futures brokerage members' (hereinafter "FB members") withdrawal and deposit of funds without the Exchange's written permission.
 The Exchange may make inter-bank transfer of margins to test the security of margin deposits at any time.

-- (II) In case that the Exchange applies for assistance when having any liquidity demand for clearing purpose, the depository banks shall extend financial support to the Exchange. - (III) Depository banks shall not assist the Exchange's members in turning the funds in their futures margin accounts into pledged assets, nor shall they misappropriate clients' futures margins to repay the debts of FB members, overseas brokers and the Exchange. - (IV) Depository banks shall reject any illegal freeze or transfer of the funds in the Exchange's special clearing accounts by any other entity or individual, and shall timely notify the Exchange if other entities are to freeze the Exchange members' special margin accounts or to take any other measures that would adversely affect the futures margin depository business.

-Under the Measures for the Administration of Depository Banks Designated by Zhengzhou Commodity Exchange, ZCE is entitled to quickly access and dispose of all assets.
+(II) In case that the Exchange applies for assistance when having any liquidity demand for clearing purpose, the depository banks shall extend financial support to the Exchange.
+(III) Depository banks shall not assist the Exchange's members in turning the funds in their futures margin accounts into pledged assets, nor shall they misappropriate clients' futures margins to repay the debts of FB members, overseas brokers and the Exchange.
+(IV) Depository banks shall reject any illegal freeze or transfer of the funds in the Exchange's special clearing accounts by any other entity or individual, and shall timely notify the Exchange if other entities are to freeze the Exchange members' special margin accounts or to take any other measures that would adversely affect the futures margin depository business.
+Under the Measures for the Administration of Depository Banks Designated by Zhengzhou Commodity Exchange , ZCE is entitled to quickly access and dispose of all assets.
 The Exchange strictly differentiates its own assets from other assets, deposits all the assets in multiple designated depository banks as "readily with drawable demand or term deposits", a prudent investment strategy which provide full protection for these assets, and maintains the optimal liquidity of and right to dispose of the assets.
 In the event of the default of a member, ZCE can quickly obtain from the Exchange's special clearing account at a designated depository bank margin that the defaulting member has paid, or compulsively debit the member's margins from its special fund account at a designated depository bank, so as to cover ZCE's losses resulting therefrom.
 The Exchange currently has no assets deposited in other time zones and jurisdictions.